websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 **Completion Velocity:** A line chart displays the completion rate for the workflow process.
 The default display shows the number of completed workflow instances per day, for the last 30 days.

-The overall completion rate for the time period is displayed in the top of the chart (as _Inst/timeUnit_), while the trend-line is presented in the chart body.
+The overall throughput rate for the time period is displayed in the top of the chart (as _Inst/timeUnit_), while the trend-line is presented in the chart body.
 The overall performance metric and the chart body are updated when you select a new time period; the time unit changes depending on the total time period you're measuring.
 For the Last 30 Days duration and longer periods, the time unit is configurable (instances per day, week, or month):

 ![View the completion rate of items in a workflow process.](./workflow-metrics-reports/images/03.png)

-**Performance by Step:** See how many SLA breaches each step is responsible for and the step's average completion time.
-If the step is part of at least one SLA definition, discover how many total SLA breaches have occurred at the step and the proportion (as a percentage) of the total breaches that occurred at this step of the process.
+**Performance by Step:** See how many SLA breaches occurred at each step and the step's average completion time.
+If the step is part of at least one SLA definition, discover how many items had their SLA breached at the step and the proportion (as a percentage) of the total breaches that occurred at this step of the process, in comparison with all items that passed through this workflow step.

 ![View the performance of each workflow step.](./workflow-metrics-reports/images/04.png)

 To see a full view of all the step performance metrics, click _View All Steps_.

 **Performance by Assignee:** See each workflow assignee's average completion time and total completed tasks.
+Filtering this metric by workflow step give a fine-grained view into where an assignee's bottlenecks lie.

 ![View the completion rate of items in a workflow process over time.](./workflow-metrics-reports/images/05.png)